krishnangautham/RESTApp/README.md

 # Web Service Details

 All database interactions is provided as web services.
 The web services  implement all interactions with the database by using JDBC.
-Your web service component has the following
+Web service component has the following
 properties:

     • REST is used to provide web services.